ajimix/asana-api-php-class/README.md

 # Asana API PHP class

-A PHP class that acts as wrapper for Asana API.
+A dependency free, lightweight PHP class that acts as wrapper for Asana API.
-Lets make things easy! :)
+Lets make things fast and easy! :)

 ## Installing

-Choose your favorite flavour
+Choose your favourite flavour

-- Download the php class from github.
+- Download the php class from Github.
 - Or use [Packagist](https://packagist.org/packages/ajimix/asana-api-php-class) PHP package manager.

 Finally require the asana.php file.